Warrant Officer Prerequisites and Duty Description

 Minimum prerequisites:

-• Have the Primary MOS of 74D
+• Have the Primary MOS of 74D with a minimum of 4 years of experience in the MOS

 • Graduate of MOS 74D ALC (Proponent Waiverable*)

-• Base line score of 100 for the ST (NO WAIVERS)
+• Base line ST score of 105

 • Squad Leader in a Chemical Squad